Daybreak:Volume 1 Chapter 3

 "Why does it matter how I sit?
 Afraid I might hurt your image?"

-"If you want to come off as a one-mark whore desperate for men, be my guest."
+"If you want to come off as a cheap, one-mark whore desperate for men, be my guest."

-Kaede shut her legs instantly, her face glowing with part-embarrassment and part-anger.
-If she didn't have another forked sausage in hand, she might have hit him.
+Kaede shut her legs instantly.
+Her face glowed with part-anger and part-humiliation.
+She couldn't believe that she had just been called a 'cheap whore' even though she was, technically, a young man.
+If she didn't have another forked slice of pork in hand, she might have hit him.

 "So, once again, what's your problem with her?"
-She poked the wound.
+She poked further.

 Kaede had almost given up on an answer before he sighed deeply and began with a faraway gaze:

-"I courted Ariadne once, back during our first year here.
+"I courted Ariadne once, back in Weichsel when we both attended the Königsfeld Academy.
 It lasted little more than a week.
 She couldn't stop complaining about every little detail about her performance that bothered her back then.
 I ran out of patience quickly and broke off the relationship.
 She has barely talked to me and only referred to me as a 'self-centered prick' ever since."

 "Well... you kinda--"